julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 - You can self-declare an absence of less than 120 hours (5 days) instead of providing a doctor's note

-- If a self-declared absence overlaps with the due date and time of Friday at 12:00
+- If a self-declared absence overlaps with the due date and time of Friday at 1200
-    - submit the [simplified form](https://forms.office.com/r/HSXE50PefN) **prior** to the deadline
+    - submit the [form](https://forms.office.com/r/HSXE50PefN) **prior** to the deadline
     - This modifies *your* deadline for *that* assignment

-- **I will not accept self-declarations after the deadline**: if at 12:00 Friday, I have not received a self-declaration form XOR the assignment, you get a mark of zero on that assignment
+- **I will not accept self-declarations after the deadline**: if at 1200 Friday, I have not received a self-declaration form XOR the assignment, you get a mark of zero on that assignment

 - Self-declarations are intended for very occasional and unforeseen circumstances $\implies$ I **will not accept more than two** during the term